Hibiscus: Symbolism and culture

 The red hibiscus is the flower of the Hindu goddess Kali, and appears frequently in depictions of her in the art of Bengal, India, often with the goddess and the flower merging in form.
 The hibiscus is used as an offering to Kali and the god Ganesha in Hindu worship.

 In the Philippines, the gumamela (the local name for hibiscus) is used by children as part of a bubble-making pastime.
 The flowers and leaves are crushed until the sticky juices come out.
 Hollow papaya stalks are then dipped into this and used as straws for blowing bubbles.
 Together with soap, hibiscus juices produce more bubbles.
 It is also called "Tarukanga" in Waray, particularly in Eastern Samar province.

-The hibiscus flower is traditionally worn by Tahitian and Hawaiian girls.
-If the flower is worn behind the left ear, the woman is married or has a boyfriend.
+The hibiscus flower is traditionally worn by Pacific island women, and is a known shared custom that if the flower is worn behind the left ear, the woman is married or has a boyfriend.
 If the flower is worn on the right, she is single or openly available for a relationship.
-The yellow hibiscus is Hawaii's state flower.
+The pink hibiscus flower has its origins in Asia and the Pacific Islands, where it has served as a symbol of beauty, femininity, and young love.
+It is commonly associated with the Hawaiian culture and the Aloha spirit, which celebrates love, happiness, and peace.

+A stylized image of the hibiscus flower was used as a logo of Air Polynésie.

 Nigerian author Chimamanda Ngozi Adichie named her first novel Purple Hibiscus after the delicate flower.

 The bark of the hibiscus contains strong bast fibres that can be obtained by letting the stripped bark set in the sea to let the organic material rot away.

+A coastal area in Auckland, New Zealand is known as the Hibiscus Coast, named after the non-native flower due to its associations with beach and holiday atmospheres.